OpenDSA/OpenDSA/RST/en/IS/ExternalSort.rst

 Once the first run is complete (i.e., the heap becomes empty), the array will be filled with records ready to be processed for the second run.
-Figure :num:`Figure #RepSel` illustrates part of a run being created by replacement selection.
+Figure :num:`Figure #ReplacementSelection` illustrates part of a run being created by replacement selection.